 The kiosk mode in Windows, for instance, could be considered one of the tools that limit the potential of improper usage by user accounts of business-critical devices.
 By using the Kiosk mode in Windows, a variety of industrial processes can be improved, including improving customer and employee satisfaction, increasing data security, and boosting employee productivity.

 Windows devices are used by many organizations around the globe.
 Some prominent industries include computer software, information technology, healthcare, education, government, and finance.
 SMBs and large organizations alike are increasingly embracing Windows devices for enhanced data security, Cortana assistance, identity management, scalability, and flexibility.
-Scalefusion helps IT admins configure Windows 10 & 11 devices in kiosk mode to serve dedicated purposes.
+Scalefusion helps IT admins configure Windows 10 kiosk mode to serve dedicated purposes.

 Windows kiosk mode is a lockdown feature for Windows devices, including the latest Windows 10 pro and Windows 11, which restricts end users to access only a single application running on full screen or multi-app kiosk mode.
 IT teams have the option of running apps that are consistent with the UWP app (Universal Windows Platform), which is applicable for Windows 10/11.

-These configurations usually appear or are set up at the point-of-sale systems at retail stores, interactive directories in outdoor lobby areas, public computers, self-service kiosks at restaurants, self-check-in stations at airports, or advertising signage.
+These configurations usually appear or are set up at the point-of-sale systems at retail stores, interactive directories in outdoor lobby areas, public windows desktop, self-service kiosks at restaurants, self-check-in stations at airports, or advertising signage.

 All these options prevent end user accounts from leaving the designated kiosk app or app(s) and obtaining internal information about the company devices.